olgabot/olgabotvinnik.com/content/blog/python_commandline_interfaces.md

-For example, I have a small package called [`kvector`](https://github.com/olgabot/kvector/) which can be used to count *k*-mers (DNA words) in specified places in the genome, so you can compare for enrichment between conditions.
+For example, I have a small package called [`kvector`](https://github.com/olgabot/kvector/) which can be used to count short (4-6nt) *k*-mers (DNA words) in specified places in the genome, so you can compare for enrichment between conditions.
 So far, I've only worked with it within Python and have meant to turn this into a command line interface for some time, but have always hesitated.
 But for you, my dear reader, I have taken the plunge.

 [TOC]: # "Table of Contents"